 James D. Cohn is the Rabbi of Temple Israel in Charleston, West Virginia, where he has served since 2009.
 Rabbi Cohn has over three decades of experience in Reform Jewish pulpits in the Southeast.
 His major priorities within the congregation are responding to pastoral needs, and enhancing the congregation’s opportunities for Jewish education.

-Rabbi Cohn’s leadership in education and community enrichment are illustrated in projects hosted at Temple Israel and benefiting the public, such as singer/songwriter Jill Sobule’s concert, physicist Brian Greene’s visit, and the Julian Jaynes Society Conference on Consciousness.
+Rabbi Cohn’s leadership in education and community enrichment is illustrated in projects hosted at Temple Israel and benefiting the public, such as singer/songwriter Jill Sobule’s concert, physicist Brian Greene’s visit, and the Julian Jaynes Society Conference on Consciousness.
 Rabbi Cohn has taught classes open to the public on Jewish subjects, as well as on multidisciplinary views of the points of contact between religion and law, philosophy, psychology and medicine.

 Rabbi Cohn enjoys presenting workshops and seminars on Jewish beliefs and practices, conducting Institutes on Judaism, and joining with others in creative thought and dialogue on interfaith relations, social justice, and community visioning.